nymeria-io/nymeria.js/README.md

 You can enrich profiles using a number of different parameters:

-1. `url` (address of a person's social media profile, like LinkedIn, Twitter, Facebook or Github)
+1. `profile` (address of a person's social media profile, like LinkedIn, Twitter, Facebook or Github)
 2. `email` (a person's email address)
 3. `identifier` (a numeric identifier, such as a LinkedIn member ID `lid:12345` or a Facebook ID `fid:12345`)